kien123456k/task-management-frontend/README.md

 A web application that may save you from missing tasks.
 But this is still a simple one.

+Here is [the Backend](https://github.com/kien123456k/task-management-backend) that this app is using.

 `The more full feature is comming soon!`

 ## Technology